 - On the right, under STARTING POINT, click to choose a dimension, or drag a dimension from the Tab Settings > NODE TYPE list and drop it in the STARTING POINT.

 Choose a value for the dimension.

 See your users' next steps

 To see the next steps your users took, click a data point in the graph.
-(Data points in a path analysis are called nodes.)
+(Data points in a path exploration are called nodes.)

 Click a node to expand it and add a new step.
 Click the node again to collapse it.
 Nodes that appear in gray are at the end of the user's path and can't be expanded.

 By default, the graph shows the top 5 nodes in a step.
 Click + More to add up to 20 nodes per step.
 Additional nodes beyond the top 20 are grouped into an "Others" node.